House GOP hardliners block spending stopgap with shutdown looming

 Rep. Jim McGovern, D-Mass., noted the White House already issued a veto threat on the GOP bill, stating during the floor debate, "this is a complete waste of time."

-Democrats denounced the steep spending cuts in the GOP bill, instead of keeping current spending levels for all agencies, the measure walled off a few departments, but slashed others by 30 percent.
+Democrats denounced the steep spending cuts in the GOP bill.
+Instead of keeping current spending levels for all agencies, the measure walled off a few departments, but slashed others by 30%.

-The Senate's spending bill would fund government agencies through November 17.
-It includes $5 billion for disaster aid and $6 billion for assistance for Ukraine.
-McCarthy opposed pairing additional money for Ukraine on a stopgap bill, and argued Congress needed to address the situation at the southwest border.

-A group of Senate Republicans and Independent Arizona Sen. Kyrsten Sinema are working on an amendment to the Senate bill that would address border security, in an attempt to make it more palatable to the GOP House.
+A group of Senate Republicans and independent Arizona Sen. Kyrsten Sinema are also working on an amendment to the Senate bill that would address border security, in an attempt to make it more palatable to the GOP House.
 It's unclear whether their efforts will yield a proposal that will get support from Senate Democrats.
-But some conservative House Republicans remain staunchly opposed to including any additional aide for Ukraine.
+But some conservative House Republicans remain staunchly opposed to including any additional aid for Ukraine.

 A group of House Republicans and Democrats have been meeting to push a bipartisan plan in the event of a shutdown, many of them representing swing districts across the country, and warning about the negative impact of any shutdown.